-The regional training workshops for 2016 are scheduled to take place as follows:
+The regional training workshops for 2016 took place as follows:

-- The workshop for South and Southeast Asia will be hosted by the International Centre for Climate Change and Development (ICCCAD) and will take place in Bangladesh from 14-15 April
+- The workshop for South and Southeast Asia was hosted by the International Centre for Climate Change and Development (ICCCAD) in Bangladesh from 14-15 April [Workshop report - PDF].

-- The workshop for Francophone Africa will be hosted by ENDA Energie Environnement Développement (ENDA) in Senegal from 15-16 June, and
+- The workshop for Francophone Africa was hosted by ENDA Energie Environnement Développement (ENDA) in Senegal from 15-16 June [Workshop report - PDF].

-- The workshop for Anglophone Africa will be hosted by Environmental Protection and Management Services (EPMS) in Tanzania from 14-15 September.
+- The workshop for Anglophone Africa was hosted by Environmental Protection and Management Services (EPMS) in Tanzania from 14-15 September.